 Molecule to Medicine

-We are delighted to be offering this course now ON LINE, the two day course has now been divided up into five sessions, which will be delivered via an on line platform.
+We are delighted to be offering this course online, the two day course has now been divided up into five sessions, which will be delivered via an on line platform.
 Dates and timings are as follows;

 The aim of this course is to provide attendees with a good basis to work from when involved in taking development candidates to the first in human trials with a view also on some longer-term requirements.
 The course content will therefore focus on the necessary early phases of chemical development as would typically be required to support production of up to about 2kg using laboratory-based 20L equipment and pilot plant equipment.
 The course will introduce and discuss the following: